Windows 12: Everything You Need to Know

 Loading...

 Microsoft has not officially announced Windows 12.
-Even though it is still a mystery, many rumors and leaks have sparked speculation about its features, release date, and style.
-Here's a rundown of what experts and technology fans expect from this next major version of Windows.
+Although it remains a mystery, numerous rumors and leaks have sparked speculation about its features, release date, and design.
+Here's a rundown of what experts and technology enthusiasts expect from the next major version of Windows.

 The "Germanium" platform for Windows 11 24H2 Update focuses on AI-centric features in Copilot+ PCs.
 This move could mark a turning point for hardware that uses neural processing units in Windows 12, whenever it arrives.